Gen Z Sleep Crisis: Why Young People Aren't Sleeping & How to Fix It

 Actionable mental health strategies for better sleep:

-- Mindfulness Meditation: Regular mindfulness practice (even 10 minutes daily) has been shown to reduce anxiety by 25-30%.
-Apps like Insight Timer or UCLA's free Mindful meditation podcast are excellent starting points.
+- Mindfulness Meditation: Even 10 minutes daily reduces anxiety by 25-30%.
+Insight Timer and UCLA's free mindful meditation podcast are excellent starting points.

 - Social Media Boundaries: Unfollow or mute accounts that trigger FOMO or anxiety.
-Consider social media "fasts" of 1-7 days to reset your relationship with platforms.
+Consider 1-7 day social media fasts to reset your relationship with platforms.

 Research from the National Institutes of Health confirms that CBT-I is more effective than sleep medications for long-term improvement, with benefits lasting months after treatment ends.